New

 The Service department is where car dealerships make most all of their money.
 In the business there is a concept called “service absorption.”
 Service absorption is the percentage that the Parts, Service and Body Shop operating gross covers of the total of its own entire combined department operating expenses PLUS the total of fixed expenses and dealer salary.

 Car dealers aspire for 100% (or higher) service absorption, although most reach 70%.
-If a dealer attains 100% service absorption that means that their Parts, Service, and Body Shop make enough profit to pay for all the dealerships expenses.
+If a dealer attains 100% service absorption, that means that their Parts, Service, and Body Shop make enough profit to pay for all dealership expenses.
 Let that sink in for a moment…

 How do dealers make money in the Service department then?
 By beating the book time associated with every vehicle that comes through the service lane.